 Today we’re excited to announce that we’ll be adding support for Swift packages to GitHub Package Registry.
 Swift packages make it easy to share your libraries and source code across your projects and with the Swift community.

-In November, we experienced two incidents that resulted in degraded performance across GitHub services.
-This report also sheds light into an incident that impacted Codespaces in October.
+In March, we experienced six incidents that resulted in degraded performance across GitHub services.
+This report also sheds light into a February incident that resulted in degraded performance for GitHub Codespaces.